aza547/wow-recorder/CONTRIBUTING.md

 1. Run `npm start` to launch the application.

 ## Building and Packaging
-To package and distribute the application on Windows, 3 steps are currently required.

 1. Rebuild the python screen recorder executable.
 Not required if you have not made python code changes.
 	1. `pyinstaller ./python/main.py -n "recorder"`
 	2. Copy the contents of the built `./python/dist/recorder` folder over the contents of `./win64recorder`.